CraftAcademyLabs/ca_course_v2/week_03/material/01_employee_list/04_building_a_list.md

 So, what this test implies is that we expect a sort of container element with an ```id``` of ```employee-list```.
 We then look ```within``` this and look for elements with a ```class``` attribute of ```employee-item```.

 Knowing that we want the list to contain 6 items of employee details, we expect the ```cy.get('.employee-item')``` to return an array of these 6 elements.
-This allows us to use the ```have.length``` matcher to count the elements in the array and then expect it to equal 6.
+This allows us to use the ```have.length``` matcher to count the elements in the array and expect it to equal 6.

 We would also like to test that the list items do in fact contain the correct information.
 Let's do a sample test: